THE BIG FOUR

 Ceres in Family and Food

-Ceres and family estrangement or reconciliation run along similar lines.
-The Proserpina myth says that losses can be partial, that return can be conditional, and that tending goes on anyway.
-Many Ceres transits correspond to family passages: a parent's illness, a sibling's departure, an estrangement that softens after years.
-The chart names the shape; the person walks it.
+Ceres and family estrangement or reconciliation can be read along similar lines.
+The Proserpina myth says that losses can be partial, that return can be conditional, and that tending may continue in changed form.
+Ceres transits can be used as reflection points around family passages, but they should not be presented as proof that illness, departure, estrangement, or reunion must occur.

 How Ceres and the Moon Differ